-Kangana Ranaut sends legal notice to journalists’ associations, tells them to end media boycott
+Kangana Ranaut sends legal notice to press bodies, tells them to rectify their alleged mistakes

 The actor’s lawyers claimed that the Press Club of India and the Entertainment Journalists’ Guild did not have the legal standing to ban her.